allebone/help.omni.af.mil/docs/PEX/Training.md

 * Select Load at the bottom of the Popular Topics dialog.

 * Results for applicable personnel will display on the right side of the screen.
 The data returned will differ by the question selected, but will always include the person’s name and squadron.
 Selecting a person’s name will open their Training Folder to the applicable tab with the correct Course or Task List selected.

 By Courses

-Courses

-235

-Training

 Select all applicable Courses.

 Topics

-The Topics section is divided by different categories of questions and can be expanded to display al queries.
+The Topics section is divided by different categories of questions and can be expanded to display all queries.
 Some questions need a simple selection.
 Others require a variable entry.

-* Enrol ment
+* Enrollment

-* Who is enrol ed in the selected Course\(s\)?
+    * Who is enrolled in the selected Course\(s\)?

 * Progress

     * Who has any open failed BOIs?

     * What is the Status of all BOIs within \_\_\_\_ calendar days of the current date?

     * Who is within \_\_\_\_ calendar days of the required completion date of the selected course\(s\)?

     * Who is within \_\_\_\_ calendar days of the projected completion date of the selected courses\(s\)?

     * Who has Tasks that are marked as NA?

     * Who has any ungraded Tasks in any completed BOIs?

     * Who has any open entries on their Unaccomplished Task Log?

     * Who has completed a course but the course has not been marked complete?

     * Who has completed the selected courses?

 * Recency

     * Who has gone more than \_\_\_\_ calendar days without any activity?

     * Who has completed a BOI within \_\_\_\_ calendar days?

     * Who has gone more than \_\_\_\_calendar days without any progression?

 * Schedule

     * Who is planned for a BOI in the next \_\_\_\_ calendar days?

     * Who is schedules for a BOI in the next \_\_\_\_ calendar days?

 * Signatures

     * Who needs student signatures in their folder?

 By Task Lists

-Task Lists

 Select all applicable Task Lists.

 Topics

-The Topics section is divided by different categories of questions and can be expanded to display al queries.
+The Topics section is divided by different categories of questions and can be expanded to display all queries.
 Some questions need a simple selection.
 Others require a variable entry.

-236

-* Enrol ment
+* Enrollment

     * Who is assigned the selected Task List\(s\)?

 * Recency

     * Who has gone more than \_\_\_\_ calendar days without any activity?

 * Progress

     * Who has tasks with a start date but no completion date?

     * Who has passed BOI\(s\) but the associated Task List Task\(s\) have not been signed off?

 * Signatures

     * What Tasks are in need of signatures?

 * Transcription

     * Who has Task Lists that have not been transcribed to a newer version?

 By Signatures

-Signatures

 Select all applicable Courses and Task Lists.